bormaxi8080/osint-timeline/DRAFT.md

 The Telegram Snowball Sampling Tool is a Python-based utility designed for conducting snowball sampling to collect Telegram channels through forwards: https://github.com/thomasjjj/Telegram-Snowball-Sampling

+Tweet Machine - this tool can retrieve : 1.Deleted tweets and replies ,Even if The account is suspended; 2 .Old bios and Timestamp of The tweets: https://github.com/0xcyberpj/tweet-machine

 AnyBT - A tool for searching magnet link of all kinds of BitTorrent contents: https://github.com/j2qk3b/AnyBT

 CamRaptor is a tool that exploits several vulnerabilities in popular DVR cameras to obtain network camera credentials: https://github.com/EntySec/CamRaptor